 For the Kneeling X Press you’ll need either a cable machine or a set of bands anchored to a pullup bar.

-This exercise gives us two benefits: more adduction as we cross our body over and through midline, and a better stretch because we can allow that arm to drift up even higher and get more of a separation on the chest muscle from origin to insertion.
+This exercise gives us two benefits: more adduction as we cross our body over and through midline, and a deep stretch because we can allow that arm to drift up even higher and get more of a separation on the entire chest muscle from origin to insertion.

 Let me give you one more piece of advice.